DanieleCapuano/sound-objects/README.md

-# Sound Objects - A list of experiments about sound modules and instruments using Web Audio
+# SoundO - A list of experiments about sound modules and instruments using Web Audio

 **Currently implemented modules**
 * am